raspy135/Qun-synthesizer/README.md

 	* Check "Device Index" and "Number of Devices" in system menu.
 If the Device Index is 2 or more, and use it as primary device, then it may cause no sound.
 	* Check MIDI Receiving status.
 To toggle it, press "Mode" button on LyraT board, next to the Rec button.

-* BLE trouble with Windows: We don’t support WINDOWS for BLE MIDI connection.
+* BLE trouble with Windows: We don’t support Windows for BLE MIDI connection.
 Please use MIDI UART or MIDI TRS A.

 * A noise when you connect multiple devices (chained audio)